 As the wealth accumulated by the richest Kiwi’s seems to keep hitting new record highs, some commentators and politicians have started to argue it’s time for Inland Revenue (the tax department) to start charging a wealth tax.
 This sort of tax would be based on a person’s net worth and in theory would only apply to the wealthiest citizens among us.
-As NZ does not currently have a wealth tax, here’s how a proposed wealth tax might look based on countries that do have one, such as Columbia, Norway, and Spain.
+As New Zealand does not currently have a wealth tax, here’s how a proposed wealth tax might look based on countries that do have one, such as Columbia, Norway, and Spain.

 But first, what is a wealth tax?